NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 ## Timeslot Observer: Interface

-The timeslot Observer interface is also based on the Bluetooth standard HCI interface, but only implements a small subset of the functionality.
-All interface functions are found in the nrf_scan.h file under include/.
+The timeslot observer interface is also based on the Bluetooth standard HCI interface, but only implements a small subset of the functionality.
+All interface functions are found in the Include/nrf_scan.h file.

 The interface documenation for the Observer will be added in the next release.